oh-tarnished/mimos/README.md

 # Mimos

-Mimos 👾 is a simple, fast, and powerful animation framework build using blender for python 🐍.
+Mimos 👾 is a simple, fast, and powerful animation framework built for python 🐍.

 - Recommended Editor: `Visual Studio Code`